Reviews You Can Rely On

 While “trail feel” can be subjective, the engineering behind it is not.
 Our team analyzed how the following factors influenced downhill stability and agility:

-Center of Mass (CM): We evaluated how the weight of the motor and battery—typically positioned low and central—affected the bike's “planted” feel versus its flickability in corners.
+Center of Mass (CM): We evaluated how the weight of the motor and battery—typically positioned low and central- affected the bike's planted feel versus its flickability in corners.

-Tester's Note: Even though every rider has their own flavor of “fast,” our testers' notes were remarkably consistent.
-Whether a rider weighed 150 lbs or 220 lbs, the bikes with superior kinematics and centered CM consistently rose to the top of the leaderboards.
+Geometry: Head tube angles, reach, and chainstay lengths were measured against real-world performance to see which bikes felt like stable high-speed sleds and which felt nimble and agile.
+Even though every rider has their own flavor of “fast,” our testers' notes were remarkably consistent.
+Whether a rider weighed 150 lbs or 220 lbs, the bikes with superior kinematics and centered CM consistently rose to the top of our scoring

 electric mountain bike - we spend hundreds of miles gathering data and impressions.